What is a Research Passport?

 My Research Passport is about to expire.
 How do I renew it?

-It is your responsibility to keep the Research and Development Department at Hull and East Yorkshire Hospitals NHS Trust informed of any changes.
+It is your responsibility to keep the Research and Development Department at Hull University Teaching Hospitals NHS Trust informed of any changes.
 Changes can include your employment status, professional registration status, changes to criminal records, change of name, etc. Failure to do so may result in termination of your honorary research contract or letter of access.

 Research Passports cannot be extended.
 By nature, they are designed to expire so that any new passport will be complete with new up to date checks.